Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

 \subsubsection{Overview and Rationale}

 In the context of {\tt DFL}, the process of training the ML model comprises of a sequence of local model training intervals that occur between two successive \textit{global synchronizations}, which are subsequently followed from \textit{global aggregations}.
 During each interval, the edge devices carry out stochastic gradient descent (SGD) iterations based on their local data to optimize their local loss functions $F_i(\cdot),~\forall i$.
-Additionally, the edge server conducts aperiodic \textit{local aggregations} to synchronize the local model parameters with the edge devices within its corresponding subnet.
+Additionally, the edge server conducts aperiodic \textit{local aggregations}\footnote{Note that in Fig.~\ref{fig:twoTimeScale}, the parameters $m_1$ and $m_2$ may not be equal.
+In fact, {\tt DFL} allows for aperiodic local aggregations during each local model training interval, the frequency of which will be later tuned in our control algorithms to mitigate network resource consumption.} to synchronize the local model parameters with the edge devices within its corresponding subnet.
 Aggregation refers to computing an \textit{aggregated model} by taking the weighted average of local models from edge devices.
 In contrast, synchronization refers to updating local models at edge devices using the aggregated model obtained after aggregation.
 On one hand, local aggregations are conducted within subnets through device-to-edge communication links, resulting in small-scale communication delays because edge servers are typically physically closer to the edge devices.
 On the other hand, global aggregations occur across the entire network through edge-to-cloud communication links, which typically have non-negligible propagation delays in the range of hundreds of milliseconds to several seconds, depending on network bandwidth~\cite{Lin}.
 This delay can significantly degrade learning performance in FL because the main server is often far from the edge devices.
 In this paper, we neglect the delay of local aggregations within subnets and focus on the global aggregation delay, assuming device-to-edge links have a much shorter range than edge-to-cloud links.
 Details of the {\tt DFL} procedure and the modeling of communication delay will be described in the following.